clhenrick/portfolio/_drafts/d3-for-print-carto.md

 It can be painstaking to have to resize each of your exported maps from the size they were rendered at in the browser to the size they'll be printed at, e.g. 8.5" x 11", so getting the map extent and SVG dimensions correct on the web _before exporting the SVG_ can be a huge time saver.

 Solving the problem of getting the exported SVG to be the same size as your desired print document size is relatively simple.
-In Illustrator pixels will map to points (points are an old school measurement system used by graphic designers and typographers that's still around), so if you figure out the dimensions of your document size in points then you can simply set your SVG dimensions to be the same in pixels.
+In Illustrator pixels will map to points (points are an old school measurement system used by graphic designers and typographers), so if you figure out the dimensions of your document size in points then you can simply set your SVG dimensions to be the same in pixels.
 For an 8.5" x 11" document this ends up being 612 x 792 pixels or points, so in my code I simply set the SVG width to be 612 pixels and the height to be 792 pixels.

 In my project, I was working with data at the census tract level for all nine counties of the San Francisco Bay Area but knew I would be cropping the map area to only include cities that were adjacent to the San Francisco Bay.
 But how would I get the cropping correct?

 I accomplished this by first exporting an SVG with the map area to include all nine counties, which was much larger than I needed.
-After opening the SVG file in Illustrator I drew a rectangle proportional to 8.5" x 11", and then positioned and sized it to include the area I wanted to crop my map area to.
-You could theoretically do this in D3 without Illustrator, but being comfortable with Illustrator this approach made sense to me.
+After opening the SVG file in Illustrator I drew a rectangle proportional to 8.5" x 11", and then positioned and sized it to include the area I wanted to crop my map to.
+You could theoretically do this in D3 without Illustrator, but as I'm comfortable working with Illustrator this approach made sense to me.

 To get this "map frame" rectangle back into my D3 code, I did the following: first I selected the rectangle and using Illustrator's _transform_ window menu, changed the origin to the "upper left" to match how browsers determine the origin (e.g. `0,0`) of SVG (meaning `y` increases from top to bottom and `x` increases from left to right).
 Then I noted the x, y, width, and height values of my rectangle.
 I could now use these values to draw the same rectangle with D3!

 You don't actually need the rectangle to be drawn in D3 in order to crop the map area, but it helps to draw it to verify that it looks correct.
 Once you crop the map area this rectangle will no longer look correct because the coordinates will have changed.
 However if you'd still like to have the "map frame" rectangle you can simply draw a rectangle from `0,0` to `width, height`.

 Here's the secret to cropping your map area once you have your map frame rectangle, basically it involves some temporary math and code that we can throw away later.
 First using `d3-geo`'s `projection` function, we can _invert_ our pixel coordinates to get longitude and latitude coordinates.
-You only need two pairs of coordinates, the _upper left_ which comes straight from the values we got from Illustrator's _transform_ window, and the _bottom right_, which can be computed by adding the width and height to our upper left coordinates.
+You only need two pairs of coordinates, the _upper left_ which comes straight from the `x` and `y` values we got from Illustrator's _transform_ window, and the _bottom right_, which can be computed by adding the `width` and `height` to our upper left coordinates.
 Here's an example of how that works:

 {% highlight javascript %}
 var mapFrameCoords = [